 Dashcams: tips and recommended features

 VIDEO CLIPS: Dashcam catches from the past 8 years

 I get the question often of what kind of dash cameras I'm running and where to get them, so I thought I'd devote a blog post about the subject.
-Here, I'm not talking about a storm chasing camera or a streaming camera.
+Here, I'm not talking about a storm observing camera or a streaming camera.
 A dashcam is a dedicated car camera with the purpose of recording the road full-time.
-A "dashcam" (sometimes called car camera or driving camera) is a small self-contained unit that records onto a memory card, and mounts to the window with a suction cup in a fixed position.

 Dashcams are gaining in popularity, and in some parts of the world (like in Russia, for example) are in widespread use.
 As a result, there are a multitude of brands and models available right now, and new ones are coming out all the time.
 The problem is that there are some important features that many of the cameras lack, particularly cheaper ones.
 If you're new to the world of dashcams, it is difficult to know which models to avoid and which ones work best.

 Expect to pay about $150 to $250 USD for a good HD dashcam with the essential features I'm listing below.
 Acceptable SD versions are generally $50 to $100 less.